mikepeat/DataFlexVoiceControl/README.md

-The sample "In the bar" view lets you test out the interface - it makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? <g>) - it thinks gin and tonic are two seperate drinks, FFS! ;-)
+The sample "In the bar" view lets you test out the interface - it makes use of the cOrderParser class, which is a moron-level bit of AI (well, how bright do you have to be to work behind a bar? <g>  Not really a challenger to Jarvis or SkyNet I'm afraid!) - it thinks gin and tonic are two separate drinks, FFS! ;-)

 Mike